Shorinjiryu Kenkokan Karatedo

 Aims of Shorinjiryu Kenkokan Karatedo

 Nowadays the true values of Budo are more and more losing their importance.
 Either too much emphasis is laid on forms or people train for competition only.
 The aim of the Kenkokan school is teaching extensive knowledge both in karate-ho and buki-ho.
-Nage-waze (throwing techniques) and katame-waza (holding techniques) therefor also make for an integrated part of the education.
+Nage-waze (throwing techniques) and katame-waza (holding techniques) therefore also make for an integrated part of the education.

 These aims are summarized in the motto of the school: